National Child Welfare Training and Staff Development Resources

 Phone: (410) 706-3740

-The purpose of the National Child Welfare Workforce Institute (NCWWI) is to build the capacity of the nation’s child welfare workforce and improve outcomes for children and families through activities that support the development of skilled child welfare leaders in public, private, and Tribal child welfare systems.
-The NCWWI also serves as a workforce resource to other members of the Children's Bureau's Training & Technical Assistance (T/TA) Network.
-Training Specific:
+General Scope: The purpose of the National Child Welfare Workforce Institute (NCWWI) is to build the capacity of the nation's child welfare workforce and improve outcomes for children and families through activities that support the development of skilled child welfare leaders in public, private, and Tribal child welfare systems.
+NCWWI promotes organizational interventions focused on developing and retaining a diverse and effective workforce by supporting partnerships among public and tribal child welfare programs and schools of social work.

 National Indian Child Welfare Association